mota494/LINUX-config/README.md

 2. Open a terminal inside that folder and run the install.sh script you may need to give it permissions to be executable

+3. For nvim you'll have to open it with `vim` or `nvim` and ignore the errors that it gives you and just run `PackerInstall` after running it the first time close down NVim, open it again and run `PackerInstall`

 ---